• Skip to primary navigation

 Department History

-Founders of the Morrill Act of 1862, which created the Land Grant College System, were concerned. almost wholly with increasing food and fiber production and individual development to ensure food security and meet the needs of the growing human population.
+Founders of the Morrill Act of 1862, which created the Land Grant College System, were concerned with increasing food and fiber production and individual development to ensure food security and meet the needs of the growing human population.
 The Texas Agricultural and Mechanical College, the land grant school for Texas, was formed in 1876.
-Little movement relating to agricultural research happened, however, until after the penning of the Hatch Act in 1887, creating federal funds for agricultural research at each of the land grant schools.
+Little movement relating to agricultural research happened, however, until after the penning of the Hatch Act in 1887.
+This act created federal funds for agricultural research at each of the land grant schools.

 History excerpt taken from Agricultural Economics: Its History and Development at Texas A&M University Through 1983 by John A. Hopkins and Katherine Sue Durden (1985).